Simmons–Smith reaction: Examples

 Thus, cyclohexene, diiodomethane, and a zinc-copper couple (as iodomethylzinc iodide, ICH2ZnI) yield norcarane (bicyclo[4.1.0]heptane).

 The Simmons–Smith reaction is generally preferred over other methods of cyclopropanation, however it can be expensive due to the high cost of diiodomethane.
 Modifications involving cheaper alternatives have been developed, such as dibromomethane or diazomethane and zinc iodide.
 The reactivity of the system can also be increased by using the Furukawa modification, exchanging the zinc‑copper couple for diethylzinc.

 The Simmons–Smith reaction is generally subject to steric effects, and thus cyclopropanation usually takes place on the less hindered face.
 However, when a hydroxy substituent is present in the substrate in proximity to the double bond, the zinc coordinates with the hydroxy substituent, directing cyclopropanation cis to the hydroxyl group (which may not correspond to cyclopropanation of the sterically most accessible face of the double bond): An interactive 3D model of this reaction can be seen at ChemTube3D.

 Asymmetric Simmons–Smith reaction

-Although asymmetric cyclopropanation methods based on diazo compounds (the Metal-catalyzed cyclopropanations) exist since 1966, the asymmetric Simmons–Smith reaction was introduced in 1992 with a reaction of cinnamyl alcohol with diethylzinc, diiodomethane and a chiral disulfonamide in dichloromethane:
+Although asymmetric cyclopropanation methods based on diazo compounds (the metal-catalyzed cyclopropanations) have existed since 1966, the asymmetric Simmons–Smith reaction was introduced in 1992 with a reaction of cinnamyl alcohol with diethylzinc, diiodomethane and a chiral disulfonamide in dichloromethane:

 The hydroxyl group is a prerequisite serving as an anchor for zinc.
 An interactive 3D model of a similar reaction can be seen here (java required).
 In another version of this reaction the ligand is based on salen and Lewis acid DIBAL is added: